andrezero/pixel-run/README.md

 Built with vanilla JS.
 When I was teaching the [Web Development course](https://www.ironhack.com/en/web-development) at Ironhack Barcelonam, all students had to build a game after only 2 weeks of curriculum.
 I had a lot of fun helping them and eventually playing their games.
 At some point I felt a bit jealous so I built one myself.

+## WARNING: This code is not maintained

+Very obvious - but due - WARNING: I will try to keep this clean and free from vulnerabilities, but use at your own risk ;-)

 ## How to play

 - Just press space (or tap and hold) to slow down the pixel.